An animal chewed the turkey I left out to thaw. Can I still cook it? - NewsBreak

 “We get a lot like, ‘I left my turkey in the car overnight,’ ‘I put it in the bathtub to defrost’ … or my favorite was they left it outside overnight to defrost it and a raccoon got to it,” Woulfe said.
 “They wanted to know if it was still safe to eat and cook it if they cut off the part that the raccoon got to.”

-Woulfe’s advice was to get another turkey, “just in case,” she recalled with a chuckle.When should I thaw my turkey?
+Woulfe’s advice was to get another turkey, “just in case,” she recalled with a chuckle.What happens to turkeys who get pardoned by the president?

 Woulfe says the calls usually come in phases: planning questions in early November, cook-prep queries in the days leading up to Thanksgiving, and then a crush of calls — many from people in the middle of a holiday meltdown — on the day-of.